watsonfellowship/watson-51/_fellows/annie-barrett.md

 ---

 How does culture impact longevity and dementia care?
-Immersing myself in a range of communities and care environments, I explored holistic dementia care strategies and lifestyles that maximize autonomy, dignity, and emotional well-being for the elderly population and people living with dementia.
+Immersing myself in a range of communities and care environments, I explored holistic dementia care strategies and lifestyles that maximize autonomy, dignity, and emotional well-being for people living with dementia.